tilt-dev/tilt/docs/docker_compose.md

 # Docker Compose
 Tilt can use `docker-compose` to orchestrate your services (instead of Kubernetes).
-This doc describes how you can get Tilt's UX for your Docker Compose project with a one-line Tiltfile.
-This is simpler than the  config for Kubernetes projects described in the [Tutorial](tutorial.html).
+This doc describes how you can get Tilt's UX for your Docker Compose project using the same config and tools plus a one-line Tiltfile.
+(This is simpler than the config for Kubernetes projects described in the [Tutorial](tutorial.html).)

 ## Comparison